learn-co-curriculum/phase-3-sinatra-introduction/README.md

 # Introduction to Web APIs with Sinatra

 This is it, the last section of Phase 3!
-We've learned a lot along the way: you now know a whole new programming language, Ruby, as well as how to write object- oriented code.
+We've learned a lot along the way: you now know a whole new programming language, Ruby, as well as how to write object-oriented code.
 You've also learned a bit of SQL and how relational databases work, as well as how to use Ruby to interact with relational databases by using an ORM like Active Record.